How to start your own business

 What you pay depends on the number of staff you have, their income, the industry you’re in and your claims history.

-Keep accurate records, budget for upcoming tax payments and account for your business expenses and deductions for your business and your staff.
+You’ll need to keep accurate records, budget for upcoming tax payments, and account for your business expenses and deductions for your business and your staff.

 You can also be a self-employed contractor.
-You'll normally be paid more than a salaried worker, but you'll need to pay your own tax, and you don’t get holiday pay or sick leave.
+You’ll normally be paid more than a salaried worker, but you’ll need to pay your own tax, and you don’t get holiday pay or sick leave.